-For individuals with learning disabilities Color-coded guides, manuals and instructions, modified computer screens/software, voice-activated recorders.
+Color-coded guides, manuals and instructions, modified computer screens/software, voice-activated recorders.
 Modified assignment or reassignment for when an individual is unable to perform all of the tasks of a particular assignment, reassign to tasks the individual can perform, limit or reduce number of tasks, break down tasks or adjust time assigned to allow sufficient time to complete assigned activities.
 When these difficulties result from a cognitive or learning disability, provide a job coach, tutoring, or on-site assistance.
-For individuals with multiple chemical sensitivity.
 Modified work/learning environments, alternative communication methods, air filters.
-For individuals with mobility/manual impairment.
 Modified office equipment/work stations, wheelchair/scooter, stand/lean stool, anti-fatigue matting, writing aids, voice recognition, alternative keypad/keyboard access, telephone headsets.
 Service animals individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items.
-For individuals with a chronic medical condition Modified assignment or reassignment for when an individual is assigned to an activity that involves a variety of tasks and occasionally cannot perform some of the tasks because of a chronic condition, allow the tasks to change based on the individual's conditions.
+Modified assignment or reassignment for when an individual is assigned to an activity that involves a variety of tasks and occasionally cannot perform some of the tasks because of a chronic condition, allow the tasks to change based on the individual's conditions.
 This may involve a simple shift of duties on a day-to-day basis or alternating locations.